spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 ---
-title: "Install using Helm Chart Mode"
+title: "Install using Helm Chart"
-metaTitle: "Install using Helm Chart Mode"
+metaTitle: "Install using Helm Chart"
 metaDescription: "Learn how to deploy self-hosted Palette to a Kubernetes cluster using a Helm Chart."
 icon: ""
 hideToC: false